NICMx/Jool/doc/usr/en/mod-run-stateful.md

 ## Further Reading

-1. An IPv4 "outside" node cannot start communication because it "sees" the IPv6 network as an IPv4 private network behind a NAT.
-To remedy this, Jool enables you to configure "port forwarding".
-See [here](static-bindings.html) if you're interested.
-2. There's a discussion on the [IPv4 pool](pool4.html).
-3. The [DNS64 document](dns64.html) will tell you how to make the prefix-address-hack transparent to users.
-4. Please consider the [MTU issues](mtu.html) before releasing.
+1. Please consider the [MTU issues](mtu.html) before releasing.
-5. There's also an [alternate stateful run](mod-run-alternate.html).
+2. There's also an [alternate stateful run](mod-run-alternate.html).
 Perhaps it can help you see things from a better perspective.